trueheart78/trueheart78.com/resume.md

 ### Caring for Karen Sue :golf:

-A charity-focused site, built in Ruby using Rails.
+A charity-focused site that holds annual golf-based events, built in Ruby using Rails.
 Uses PayPal for payment processing.

 * Site: [caringforkarensue.com][caringforkarensue]
 * Source: [GitHub][caringforkarensue-source]